Kroc/v80/README.md

 ## ~~Features~~

 - No Macros!
-Cut + Paste
+Use copy + Paste
 - No linker.
 You don't need one
 - No decimal numbers.
 Let's face it, you think in hexadecimal anyway